Due Dates, Late Fees and Interest

 Electronic Payments (eCheck)

-Electronic Payment is available 24 hours a day with immediate credit to the student’s account.
+Paying by eCheck is Western's preferred method for accepting payments.
+Paying online is available 24 hours a day with immediate credit to the student’s account.
 Online eCheck payments are free and convenient.
 Enter your U.S. checking/savings account information and payment will be made electronically.
 Western also accepts online credit and debit card payments with Visa, MasterCard, Discover, and American Express branding.
 Please note, an additional fee will be added to the payment transaction.
+The fee, which is charged and collected by Transact, is $3 for charges $20-$109 and 2.75% for charges outside of that range.
 To make a payment now, visit our Make a Payment page and click on the appropriate button.
 Parents--or other third parties--making online payments to the student account must be set up as an Authorized Payer by the student in order to access student account information.

 It can take up to 5 business days for your eCheck payment to clear your bank.
 If your bank rejects your payment for ANY reason (i.e. NSF, incorrect account information, etc.), your student account will be assessed a $25 returned check fee, and a $50 returned check fee for each subsequent rejected check payment.
 Your student account may be subject to late fees and interest, and a student account hold, if a rejected payment causes the balance to remain unpaid after late fee assessment day.
 When in doubt, contact your bank to verify your account information.